This post was co-authored by Teddy Ferdinand. Who is working as Cloud Security Architect 🐻

 - Slack/Teams Hooks

 So how do we handle it?
 We’ll use a vault.
-Its role will be to securely store all our login and keys information, drastically limiting the applications that can access these.
-The first advantage is the login information becomes “volatile”, and is no longer stored next to the application.
+Its role will be to securely store all our login and key information, drastically limiting the applications that can access these.
+The first advantage is that the login information becomes “volatile” and is no longer stored next to the application.

 Several solutions that can be used to achieve this: